CSin007/CSin007/README.md

 🚀 **Currently Learning**:

 - Building MERN stack projects
-- Working on an internship involving WordPress and PHP
+- Working as a machine learning intern on a project to detect gender biases in article deletion on the wikipedia

 📚 **Hobbies**: